 Southern Chiefs’ Organization Scholarships

 Southern Chiefs’ Organization (SCO) and Vickar Automotive Group have launched an endowed scholarship fund for First Nation students, administered through The Winnipeg Foundation.

-Scholarships are awarded every year to a student attending Yellowquill College and a student attending the Manitoba Institute of Trades and Technology (MITT).
+Scholarships are awarded every year to a student attending the Manitoba Institute of Trades and Technology (MITT) and a student attending the Assiniboine Community College.
 The scholarship recipients must be a citizen of one of SCO’s 34 member First Nations.
 The recipients must also be active in their community, either contributing to their school community or the community-at-large.

 If you wish to donate to this scholarship you can do so through The Winnipeg Foundation.

 Indspire is a national Indigenous registered charity that invests in the education of First Nations, Inuit and Métis people for the long term benefit of these individuals, their families and communities, and Canada.

 Impact of the SCO / SCED LP Southern First Nations Scholarships

 My name is Dylan Kensick, I am currently in year 4 at the University of Manitoba pursuing a Bachelor of Environmental Studies degree.
 After I graduate, I hope to work with different First Nations to help restore and/or mitigate environmental degradation wherever it is needed.
 I have recently been awarded a bursary that tremendously helped with my current financial situation.
 The awarded funds will help with the cost of living at my apartment in Winnipeg, different school expenses, ceremonial travel, and savings to build a house.